MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-comparison.md

 ---
-title: Comparing the Operations and Web Console
+title: Compare the Operations and Web Console
 description: This article describes both of the Operations Manager consoles and the differences between them for viewing monitoring data and performing administration in the management group.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika